Hamburg Temple disputes: Background

 In 1808, the Royal Consistory of the Israelites in the Kingdom of Westphalia was established.
 Headed by Israel Jacobson and Rabbi Mendel Steinhardt, it was created by the government of Jérôme Bonaparte to facilitate a civic betterment of the Jews.
 Jacobson, though an avowed modernist, had little ideological consistency in the religious sphere (though the very idea that Judaism could be limited to a "religious sphere" was yet new and revolutionary to most).
 He was influenced by the aesthetic concepts of Christian worship, quite alien to Ashkenazi Jews at the time: decorum, devotion, formality and sobriety; but he did not cross the line into principled issues.
 Even the ritual reforms he implemented in synagogues were quite innocuous, and were mostly adopted by Neo-Orthodox rabbis later.

 On 17 July 1810, Jacobson opened a prayer house in Seesen, to serve the modern Jewish school he founded earlier.
 He named it "temple", a rather common designation at the time, borrowed from the French and used also by traditional Jewish houses of prayer.
-Certain that the lack of decorum drove the young away from synagogue, he abridged the service, introduced both prayers and an edifying sermon in German (very different from the old talmudic discourse in Yiddish), and confirmation ceremony for children.
-Contrary to prevalent custom, no lattice hid from view the women sitting separately at the upper story.
+Certain that the lack of decorum drove the young away from synagogue, he abridged the service, introduced both prayers and an edifying sermon in German (very different from the old talmudic discourse in Yiddish), and confirmation for children.
+Contrary to prevalent custom, no mechitza hid from view the women sitting separately at the upper story.
 A choir and an organ accompanied the prayer: instrumental music in synagogue was almost unknown among Ashkenazim, and the organ was strongly associated with church services.
-Another feature was the use of Sephardic pronunciation, deemed more aesthetic than the traditional Ashkenazi one.
+Another feature was the use of Sephardic Hebrew, deemed more aesthetic than the traditional Ashkenazi pronunciation.
 Admiration for the acculturated and integrated Sephardim of Western Europe, whose emancipation was rather a formality as they already enjoyed extensive privileges, was a central element in the worldview of their Central European brethren, both of the moderate and radical cast, hoping to emulate them.
 It inspired the Haskalah to a great measure.
 The old pronunciation was associated with the Jews of Poland, considered backward and superstitious.
 Jacobson's temple elicited barely any protest.
 Baruch Mevorah noted that all the reforms introduced lacked either consistency or an ideological undertone.

 In 1812, Friedländer penned "Ein Wort zu seinr Zeit" ("A Timely Word").
 Along with exhortation for thorough reforms in all spheres, he added that the classic Messianic belief was no longer tenable or rational, enjoining Jews to excise any mention of it from their liturgy.
 Another progressive leader, Abraham Muhr of Breslau, rebuked Friedländer in his pamphlet "Jerubaal", published a year afterwards.
 He accused him of unscrupulous opportunism and disregard for tradition.
 On the Messianic issue, Muhr wrote that it must be retained, especially as omission would evoke a harsh response from many.
 He offered instead to emphasize the universalist aspects of this belief, while obfuscating the particularist ones.
 Mevorach observed that Muhr elucidated what was to become a tenet of nascent Reform Judaism: preserving the Messianic ideal, yet transforming it into "a Jewish hope for a universal redemption of all mankind."